Nolan Jones Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff paces the league.

-- The Braves' 3.83 team ERA ranks third among all MLB pitching staffs.
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.81).

-- Braves pitchers combine to give up 135 home runs (one per game), the first-fewest in baseball.
+- Braves pitchers combine to surrender 135 home runs (one per game), the fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.